jdw004/fetch-backend-project/README.md

 # Points Tracking Rest API (Node.js and Express)
 This project is a simple Rest API to keep track of user balances and manage transactions.
-It features three API endpoints, ADD, SPEND, and BALANCE.
+It features three API endpoints: ADD, SPEND, and BALANCE.

 ## Setup